jackson-tim/jctyztp/README.md

 ````

   * (3)  If the device is not running that version of code, then it will HTTP-GET the OS package, install it, and then reboot the box
   * (-)  If the box reboots, then the kickstart config/event-trigger is still active when the device activates.
-The event-trigger will run the jctztp.slax script again, but now the OS version is corect
+The event-trigger will run the jctztp.slax script again, but now the OS version is correct
   * (4)  The device's specific configuration is committed
   * (5)  Process is complete